dribnet/purvs/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

-Each of my letters is composed with two ovals.
-The size and position of the first circle is fixed, but the location and size of the second ovals is controlled by three parameters.
+Each of my letters is composed with two triangles and one rectangle The size of the 3 shapes is controlled by sixteen parameters.

 The sixteen parameters per letter:
-  * triX1: first x point for purple triangle
+  * triX1: first x point for peach triangle
-  * triY1: first y point for purple triangle
+  * triY1: first y point for peach triangle
-  * triX2: second x point for purple triangle
+  * triX2: second x point for peach triangle
-  * triY2: second y point for purple triangle
+  * triY2: second y point for peach triangle
-  * triX3: third x point for purple triangle
+  * triX3: third x point for peach triangle
   * triY3: third y point for purple triangle
-  * ptX1: first x point for blue triangle
+  * ptX1: first x point for pink triangle
-  * ptY1: first y point for blue triangle
+  * ptY1: first y point for pink triangle
-  * ptX2: second x point for blue triangle
+  * ptX2: second x point for pink triangle
-  * ptY2: second y point for blue triangle
+  * ptY2: second y point for pink triangle
-  * ptX3: third x point for blue triangle
+  * ptX3: third x point for pink triangle
-  * ptY3: third y point for blue triangle
+  * ptY3: third y point for pink triangle
   * rectL: length of rectangle
   * rectW: width of rectangle
   * rectX: x point of rectangle